WillSams/samswebs-4.0/web/docs/using-storybook-to-drive-development.md

 ![6](assets/images/storybook/6.png)

-## 2 - Get Acquanted With the Codebase
+## 2 - Get Acquainted With the Codebase

 Let's write our first story.
 To get better acquainted with some of the conventions of the codebase while also getting Storybook involved, let's write a story for an existing component:  the `AlertModal`.
 This component is used to display alerts to the user.
 It's used in a few places in the codebase, so it's a good place to start.